It’s driving you crazy.

-I’ve just recently gotten my son Yusuf’s food-related eczema under control, so I want to start sharing some of the things we’ve been doing to manage it and keep his skin healthy and hydrated.
-Today I’m sharing a recipe for a soothing bath for eczema and itchy skin.
-I got the recipe from our naturopath, and it’s so wonderfully soothing and hydrating I just knew I had to post it for you!
+Today I’m sharing a recipe for a soothing oatmeal bath for eczema and itchy skin.
+I got the recipe from our naturopath (Zen-Tai Wellness Centre in Toronto), and it’s so wonderfully soothing and hydrating that I just knew I had to share it with you!

 This recipe contains 3 simple ingredients found in almost every home, and requires only a minimal amount of prep work.